Skip to main content

 Image Credit: One Ayala Facebook

-One Ayala Terminal is at the corner of Ayala Avenue and EDSA.
+One Ayala Terminal is located at the corner of Ayala Avenue and EDSA.
 It’s next to Glorietta and SM Makati, and within walking distance of Greenbelt Mall and Ayala Museum.

 • Ayala Avenue: Courtyard Drive